wellcomecollection/iiif-builder/src/Wellcome.Dds/CatalogueClient/README.md

 dotnet run --file examples.txt
 ```

-This baseline app can be extended for utilties that need to process batches of b numbers (or other catalogue identifiers).
+This baseline app can be extended for utilities that need to process batches of b numbers (or other catalogue identifiers).